thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

     oc apply -f <filename>.yaml
     ```

-### Switching from AWS credentials to IAM roles on your managed cluster (Technology Preview)
+### Switching from AWS credentials to IAM roles on your managed cluster

 You can switch to using Identity and Access Management (IAM) roles when
 deploying a managed cluster with Cluster API.
 If you created a managed